MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/search-file-attachment.md

 ![Download attachment](media/search-attachment-content.png "Download attachment")

 > [!NOTE]
-> - To use this functionality, you must [enable relevance search](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/admin/configure-relevance-search-organization) in Dynamics 365.
+> - To use this functionality, you must [enable relevance search](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/admin/configure-relevance-search-organization) in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)].
 More information: [Relevance search](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/basics/relevance-search-results)
-> - For the search to function within attachments, the Dynamics 365 version must be 9.0.1.x or later.
+> - For the search to function within attachments, the [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] version must be 9.0.1.x or later.

+## Update portal configurations

-To configure your portal to search within file attachment content, you must use the following settings.
+If you already have a portal before April 2018 and you have upgraded your portal to the latest version, you must use the following configurations to have the same user experience as a new portal installation.

 **Content Snippets**